icssc/peterportal-public-api/docs/REST-API/endpoints.md

 All params are optional and can be multi-values by using ; as a separator.

+!!! hint
-Hint: The more you narrow down your query, the faster the response! :)
+    The more you narrow down your query, the faster the response! 🏃‍♀️💨 😎

 #### Response